Hypoglycemia and alcohol

 Are there different sugar levels in different alcoholic beverages?
 I am hypoglycemic and have noticed different hangover levels contingent on the sugar level of alcohol consumed.
 Some have told me that Scotch has the least amount of sugar of all alcoholic beverages.
 Since I occasionally enjoy a drink, I would appreciate knowing the lowest sugar content.

-- Continue snacking once you get home.
-If you're concerned about your blood sugar level dipping to uncomfortable levels while you sleep, you can have a snack before going to bed, or even wake up in the middle of the night to eat.
+- Continue snacking after you've finished drinking.
+If you're concerned about your blood sugar level dropping to uncomfortable levels while you sleep, try eating a snack before going to bed, or even wake up in the middle of the night to eat.

 - It may be helpful to have a backup plan — if you plan on going out for drinks, let someone you’ll meet up with know about your hypoglycemia so that they can help you get food or medical attention if necessary.
 Discrete I.D.’s (in the form of bracelets or tags) are also available that can identify your condition.